jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### pOXA-48 fitness effects

-To study the fitness effects of pOXA-48 in the bacterial hosts chosen for the experimental evolution assay, we measured the OD of 6 replicates with and without pOXA-48 for each strain during 24 hours (*link_to_table_of_data*) and calculated the growth of pOXA-48-carrying samples relative to pOXA-48-free ones.
-The code for the analysis, statistics and plotting of this data (**Figure 1B**) can be found at *link_to_script*.
+To study the fitness effects of pOXA-48 in the bacterial hosts chosen for the experimental evolution assay, we measured the OD of 6 replicates with and without pOXA-48 for each strain during 24 hours (/phylogeny_and_phenotype/curves_DFE) and calculated the growth of pOXA-48-carrying samples relative to pOXA-48-free ones.
+The code for the analysis, statistics and plotting of this data (**Figure 1B**) can be found at /phylogeny_and_phenotype/curves_DFE.R.

 #### Bacterial growth during experimental evolution